LastSmile732/Yahoo_Crawler/README.md

 Please notice that the result does not guarantee to display the top selling products because there are no selling amount for them.
-There is a figure in sub-category pages display top selling products, such as: https://tw.buy.yahoo.com/?catitemid=113971&sort=-sales&pg=1, but the format of sub-category pages are inconsistent, and finding all sub-category could be time consuming.
+There is a figure in sub-category pages display top selling products, such as: https://tw.buy.yahoo.com/?catitemid=113971&sort=-sales&pg=1, but the format of sub-category pages is inconsistent, and finding all sub-category could be time consuming.